kurtnordstrom/folio-ansible/ansible-roles.md

 Clones the folio-org/mod-auth repository from GitHub, builds and deploys the modules.
 Depends on okapi-src.

+## folio-sample-modules-src
+Clones the folio-org/folio-sample-modules repository from GitHub, builds and deploys the modules.
+Depends on okapi-src and okapi-test.

 ## raml-module-builder
 Clones the folio-org/raml-module-builder repository from GitHub, builds the code.
 Depends on openjdk-8 and maven-3.
 Not strictly